All Episodes

 That's ostracism.

-It's ostracism, right.
+It's ostracism, right?

-So ostracism is a great way to run things in a free society because people want the minimum amount of control.
+So ostracism is a great way to run things in a free society because people want the minimum amount of control, just enough to reduce or eliminate violence, but not so much that there's this huge rebellion.

 But the same technology that could set us free is going to be used to tyrannize people as a whole.